-Photographer George Downing is redefining intimacy with glimpse into the bedrooms of the boys he met on the dating app.
+Photographer George Downing is redefining intimacy with glimpses into the bedrooms of the boys he met on the dating app.

 All photographs George Downing

-Australian photographer George Downing has spent the last year photographing his Tinder matches in their bedrooms across Melbourne.
-The series reflects changing attitudes around an app once reserved for flings, which now creates friendships, love and intimate moments.
-Collecting the portraits into his first book Hosting, George's work uncovers a unique closeness between himself and his subjects.
+George Downing has spent the last year photographing his Tinder matches in their bedrooms across Melbourne.
+The series reflects changing attitudes around an app once reserved for flings, which now creates friendships, love, and intimate moments — like those George captured.
+Collecting the portraits into his first book, Hosting, George uncovers a unique closeness in his work, between himself and his subjects.
 We caught up with the young photographer ahead of the book's release to talk about making something from a right swipe.

 How did the idea for Hosting come about?